...

 The Probability of Flipping Heads or Tails 10 Times

-• When flipping a coin 10 times, the total number of combinations is 210 = 1,024 possible outcomes.
+• To flip a coin 10 times, there are a total of 210 = 1,024 possible outcomes.

 What Are the Likely Outcomes of Flipping a Coin 10 Times?